Heat required to Melt Joint Solution

 Heat Required - (Measured in Joule) - Heat Required is the amount of energy that is required for a particular process.

-Specific Heat Capacity at Constant Pressure - (Measured in Joule per Kilogram per K) - Specific Heat Capacity at Constant Pressure means the amount of heat that is required to raise the temperature of a unit mass of gas by 1 degree at constant pressure.
+Specific Heat Capacity at Constant Pressure - (Measured in Joule per Kilogram per K) - Specific Heat Capacity at Constant Pressure means the amount of heat that is required to raise the temperature of a unit mass of gas by one degree at constant pressure.

 Rise in Temperature - (Measured in Kelvin) - Rise in Temperature is the increment in temperature of a unit mass when the heat is applied.

-Latent Heat of Fusion - (Measured in Joule per Kilogram) - The Latent Heat of Fusion is the amount of heat required to convert one unit amount of substance from the solid phase to the liquid phase — leaving the temperature of the system unaltered.
+Latent Heat of Fusion - (Measured in Joule per Kilogram) - The Latent Heat of Fusion is the amount of heat required to convert one unit amount of substance from the solid phase to the liquid phase leaving the temperature of the system unaltered.

 STEP 1: Convert Input(s) to Base Unit

-Mass: 0.5 Kilogram --> 0.5 Kilogram No Conversion Required
+Mass in Flight Path: 0.5 Kilogram --> 0.5 Kilogram No Conversion Required

 Specific Heat Capacity at Constant Pressure: 1.005 Kilojoule per Kilogram per K --> 1005 Joule per Kilogram per K (Check conversion here)